TheJumpCloud/JC-AutoPkg-Importer/readme.md

 #### JC_TYPE

-There are three valid values which can be passed into each the JC_TYPE field: self, auto or update.
+There are three valid values which can be passed into each the JC_TYPE field:$$ self, auto or update.

 self: This type of AutoPkg run builds a group and command based on the JC_SYSGROUP variable.
 Given that System Insights is requires to query systems for applications, a JC_TYPE of self would not invoke System Insights for this task.
 Manual assignment of systems would be required.